kubedb/docs/docs/guides/druid/quickstart/overview/index.md

 ### Metadata Storage

 Druid uses the metadata store to house various metadata about the system, but not to store the actual data.
-The metadata store retains all metadata essential for a Druid cluster to work.
-Derby is the default metadata store for Druid, however, it is not suitable for production.
-MySQL and PostgreSQL are more production suitable metadata stores.
+The metadata store retains all metadata essential for a Druid cluster to work. **Apache Derby** is the default metadata store for Druid, however, it is not suitable for production. **MySQL** and **PostgreSQL** are more production suitable metadata stores.

-Luckily PostgreSQL and MySQL both are readily available in KubeDB as crd and can easily be deployed using the [MySQL-Guide](/docs/guides/mysql/quickstart/index.md) and [PostgreSQL-Guide](/docs/guides/postgres/quickstart/quickstart.md).
+Luckily, **PostgreSQL** and **MySQL** both are readily available in KubeDB as CRD and can easily be deployed using the [MySQL-Guide](/docs/guides/mysql/quickstart/index.md) and [PostgreSQL-Guide](/docs/guides/postgres/quickstart/quickstart.md).

-In this tutorial, we will use a MySQL named `mysql-demo` in the `demo` namespace and create a database named `druid` inside it using [initialization script](/docs/guides/mysql/initialization/#prepare-initialization-scripts).
+In this tutorial, we will use a **MySQL** named `mysql-demo` in the `demo` namespace and create a database named `druid` inside it using [initialization script](/docs/guides/mysql/initialization/#prepare-initialization-scripts).

 Let’s create a ConfigMap with initialization script first and then create the `mysql-demo` database,